 He closed by saying the report’s authors hope the report will inspire more partnerships and a shared vision among business leaders and public health professionals.
 “We could make so much progress if both sectors started with the goal of creating communities where every person has a chance to achieve their best health and live their optimal life.
 It’s about creating communities where policies are in place that support everyone’s health.”

 Dr. Adams emphasized the connections between healthy communities and healthy businesses.
 “We know communities shape health, and health is essential to prosperity,” he said.
-“It can be a virtuous cycle, and far too many communities, the cycle goes the other way.
+“It can be a virtuous cycle, and in far too many communities, the cycle goes the other way.
 We don’t invest in health.
 Business suffers.
 Health suffers.
 And you have a downward spiral.
 Business and public health need to be interested in both, because you can’t have one without the other.”

 In addressing the conditions that most impact a person’s health, he said, “Environmental, social, economic, physical factors shape the opportunities we have and the behaviors that we adopt.
 I 100 percent believe in personal responsibility, but I also, 100 percent, believe that the choices you make are completely dependent on the choices that lie in front of you.
 Right now, so much is at risk because many of our communities and their residents aren’t as healthy as they could be.
 We aren’t putting them in the position to make healthy choices, and it’s more than just our future prosperity that’s at risk.
 It also impacts our national security.”